gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Before sending the Join Response, the Group Manager should verify that the joining node actually owns the associated private key, for instance by performing a proof-of-possession challenge-response, whose details are out of the scope of this specification.

+An endpoint may have joined multiple OSCORE groups under different non-synchronized Group Managers.
+Therefore, it can happen that those OSCORE groups have the same Group Identifier (Gid).
+It follows that, upon receiving a Group OSCORE message addressed to one of those groups, the endpoint would have multiple Security Contexts matching with the Gid in the incoming message.
+It is up to the application to decide how to handle such collisions of Group Identifiers, e.g. by trying to process the incoming message using one Security Context at the time until the right one is found.

 Further security considerations are inherited from {{I-D.ietf-ace-key-groupcomm}}, the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, and the specific transport profile of ACE signalled by the AS, such as {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.

 # IANA Considerations {#sec-iana}